filipeborato/filipeborato/README.md

 <h3 align="center">

-### I'm Filipe Barato and I'm passionate about music and programming 👋
+### I'm Filipe Borato and I'm passionate about music and programming 👋

 </h3>